rkreddy99/oceo-portal/README.md

 4) Use monodb compass to monitor the database.
 For estatblishing monogodb connection use URL mentioned in project.
 5) Run mongod to start the database.

-We have used next.js front end combined with MongoDB backend and database.
 ## Features List
 Three type of users interact with the website, students, professor/mentor, admin.
 ### For student: